*Maximum withdrawal amounts have been updated to reflect changes made in 2019

-In order to be eligible for the RRSP Home Buyers’ Plan, there’s a few requirements you’ll need to meet.
+In order to be eligible for the RRSP Home Buyers’ Plan, there are a few requirements you’ll need to meet.
 First, you cannot have owned a home in the last four years.
-Next, you must sign an agreement to buy the home, and must intent to live in the property within a year.
+Next, you must sign an agreement to buy the home and must intend to live in the property within a year.
 If you’ve used the Home Buyers’ Plan in the past, you cannot have an outstanding balance.
 You must make the withdrawal within 30 days of taking title of the home.
 And finally, the money has to be in the RRSP account for a minimum of 90 days prior to withdrawal.

 Let’s take a look at how the RRSP Home Buyers’ Plan works.

 The government requires that you make the first repayment two years following your home purchase.
 So, in this example, our homebuyer purchases the home in 2013 and withdraws $19,500 from their RRSP account; that means in the year 2015, they have to make their first payment.

 Let’s figure out how much that payment is.
 We take the total amount of the withdrawal, $19,500, divide it by 15 years, and we come up with the minimum payment.
 This minimum $1,300 payment must be made each and every year.

 You might be wondering what happens if that $1,300 payment is not made.
 In any year you fail to make the minimum payment, you have to claim the difference as taxable income on your annual return.

 Going back to our original example, our minimum payment was $1,300.
 So, in a year you only make a payment of $1,000, we calculate the difference to be $300, and that $300 has to be claimed as taxable income on your annual return.